-A new roof can be a big investment, but it also tends to pay off.
-The average cost to replace a roof is $18,913, and these projects have an ROI of roughly 67.6%, according to Remodeling magazine’s 2014 Cost vs. Value Report.
+A new roof is a big investment, but you recoup the majority of the cost when you sell your house.
+The nationwide average cost to replace a roof is $24,700, with an ROI of 66%, according to Remodeling magazine’s 2020 Cost vs. Value Report.

 And there’s no need for a roofing project to come as a surprise to any homeowner.
 When installed correctly, age plays a major role in projecting the timeline for a roof replacement project.
-The average lifespan of a roof is 15 to 20 years, according to Dave Lincon, a Sears home improvement roofing expert.
+The average lifespan of a roof is 15 to 20 years, according to Dave Lincon, a home improvement expert for Sears Home Services.
 Regular repairs and maintenance can increase the lifetime of the roof and ensure that you’re able to budget for a larger project in the future.

 Tips for Keeping Your Roof in Check

-To start, find a licensed and bonded roofer who can safely do the work you need — without leaving you liable in the event of an accident.
+To start, find a licensed and bonded roofer who can safely do the work you need—without leaving you liable if there’s an accident.

-“In most cases, roof warranties will not be enforced if a licensed contractor didn’t install the product in the first place,” says Lincon, director of product management and business development at Sears Holdings.
+“In most cases, roof warranties are voided if a licensed contractor didn’t install the product in the first place,” says Lincon.

-There are some things you can do on your own, though.
-It’s a good practice to conduct a ground-based visual inspection at least once or twice a year, he says.
-It doesn’t hurt to check on the roof after major weather events as well, especially if there were high winds or hail, which can damage otherwise healthy shingles.
+You can do some things on your own, though.
+It’s a good practice to use binoculars to inspect the roof from the ground once or twice a year, he says.
+And check on the roof after high winds or hail, which can damage otherwise healthy shingles.

-During these inspections, Lincon recommends keeping an eye out for curled or buckling shingles, discoloration, and loose granules in the gutters or base areas.
+During these inspections, look for curled or buckling shingles, discoloration, and loose granules under the downspouts.

-“If you see anything that looks out of the ordinary, get a professional out there to walk around and find the source of the issues,” he says.
+“If you see anything that looks out of the ordinary, get a professional out there to walk around and find the source of the problems,” he says.

-In the event that there’s a bare area or leak, don’t automatically assume you need a full roof replacement — you might just need to repair that spot.
+If you find a bare spot or leak, don’t assume you need a full roof replacement—you might just need to repair that spot.
 A qualified roofer can find the source of the problem and repair it accordingly.

-The roofer will also be able to provide a rough timeframe for when the roof should be replaced, as well as an estimated cost, which allows you to plan ahead and budget accordingly.
+The roofer can also provide a rough of when for when the roof should be replaced, as well as an estimated cost, which allows you to plan and budget accordingly.

 That way, you’ll never have to worry about the roof over your head.